The Journey

 Why does every smart-home device look like it belongs in a hospital?

 Most of them are made in factories that build forty different products a year, in plastic enclosures shaped by injection-mold tooling, finished in colors picked by committees, sold in stores for ninety days before the next SKU.
-The thing you'd put on your nightstand has more in common with a printer cartridge than with a piece of furniture you'd keep.
+The thing you'd put in your home has more in common with a printer cartridge than with a piece of furniture you'd keep.

 Three production runs, in order.